imohitmayank/a_lazy_data_science_guide/docs/data_science_tools/database_postgresql.md

 )
 ```

 You can use `conn.execute` to run the query without fetching the result.
-Below is the modification to the code shown above.
+Below is the modification needed.

 ```python linenums="1"
 # insertion example (one row)